 - Late or incomplete applications will not be considered.

 - You must submit a complete online application to your programme as soon as possible and then submit an electronic application for the scholarship.
 Applicants applying for scholarships must also submit an application for admission well in advance.
-Please note that complete applications for admission can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
+A complete application for admission includes transcripts, an explanation of the grading system for any degrees obtained outside of the UK, two references, CV, and a personal statement.
+The panel will be considering your scholarship application TOGETHER with your online application for admission.
+Please note that complete application for admission can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.

 Notification of Results

-Successful candidates will be notified by end of June.
-If you have not heard from us by the end of June, you should assume that your application was unsuccessful
+Successful candidates will be notified by end of July.
+If you have not heard from us by the end of June, you should assume that your application was unsuccessful.

 Scholarship Application Procedures